 - Make a list of the rooms in your home and set a goal for inventorying them.
 A good rule of thumb is to tackle one room each week.

-- Record each item one room at a time, including a basic description, actual or estimated price, and when it was acquired.
+- Record each item one room at a time.
+With a basic description, actual or estimated price, and when it was acquired.
 If you have receipts, include them with your paper inventory or scan them to your digital one.

 - Once the actual rooms in your home have been indexed and recorded, start tackling your stored items.
 That means going through the closets, sheds, and other storage spaces in and around your home.